 University Radiation Safety Officer (RSO)

 The University RSO is responsible for instituting and maintaining a system of radiation safety at the University.
 This system is monitored by the University Radiation Safety Committee.
-The University RSO can offer assistance and advice on all matters related to radiation safety including registration and licencing requirements.
+The University RSO can offer assistance and advice on all matters related to radiation safety including registration and licensing requirements.

 The responsibility for the implementation of the system at a local level rests with the Heads of Schools or Directors.
 Each workplace is responsible for enforcing the procedures and for ensuring that staff and students have the necessary information, instruction, training and supervision before commencing radiation work.
 Heads of Schools or Directors may, if they wish, nominate a Radiation Safety Supervisor (RSS) to liaise on their behalf with both local departmental personnel and the University RSO for radiation matters.
 In addition, suitably qualified licence holders must supervise the day-to-day radiation safety aspects of every radiation project.